Want to know some facts about Finland? This article will help you fill in the gaps in your knowledge about this Scandinavian country.

 Sauna is a massive part of Finnish culture.
 These small, hot and sweaty rooms can be found all over the country with estimates suggesting there are around 2.3 million saunas in Finland!

 For a country with 5.5 million people, that’s nearly one sauna for every two people!
-You can find them in apartments, forest cabins and even in the Burger King in Helsinki!
+You can find a Finnish sauna in apartments, forest cabins and even in the Burger King in Helsinki!

 4. Angry Birds Was Created in Finland